Skip to main content

 Rule 4906-4-02 | Project summary and applicant information.

-(A) The applicant shall provide a summary of the proposed project.
+The applicant shall provide a summary of the proposed project consistent with that presented at public informational meetings.
 The summary should be suitable as a reference for state and local governments and for the public.
-The summary shall include the following:
+Examples of relevant information for inclusion in the project summary are:

-(1) A statement explaining the general purpose of the facility.
+(A) A statement explaining the purpose of the facility.

-(2) A description of the general location, size, and operating characteristics of the proposed facility.
+(B) A description of the location, size, acreage, and operating characteristics of the proposed facility.

-(3) A discussion of the suitability of the site for the proposed facility.
+(C) A discussion of the suitability of the site or route for the proposed facility.

-(2) The applicant shall provide a brief description of the applicant's history, affiliate relationships and current operations, and a description of the company that will construct and operate the facility, if different from the applicant.
+(D) A description of the applicant's history, affiliate relationships, and current operations, and a description of the entity that will construct and operate the facility, if different from the applicant.

 Supplemental Information